Make the difficult seem easy and the truth look beautiful

 I guess you learned something from that?

 I have!
-Design is all about communication: a badly designed website is worse than having no website at all.
+Design is all about communication: a badly designed message is worse than having nothing to say at all.

 What do you hope to achieve at the research institute?